 The SIG MPX is easily the most expensive pistol caliber carbine on this list.
 Coming in at about $2,000, this is a carbine you have to be able to afford.
 But, SIG charges that much money because they can get that much money for their guns.
 Period.

 I sadly didn’t have any decent MPX pictures from any of the range days SIG has invited me out to.
 Hopefully I can find one soon.
 Either way, the MPX is a great PCC.

 Ruger PC Carbine:

 Last, but certainly not least, is the very capable CZ Scorpion EVO 3, pistol caliber carbine.
 Again, this is one of the most capable and quality-built firearms on the market built by a trusted manufacturer.
-It also comes with a 16.2 inch barrel, a folding stock, with a sub $1,000 price tag.
+It also comes with a 16.2 inch barrel, or shorter for pistol platforms, a folding stock, with a sub $1,000 price tag.
 What’s not to love?

 There you have it, the top 11 best pistol caliber carbines currently available for the model year 2021.
 Which ones do you feel as though I’m missing?
 Let me know in the comments below.